IMAX: Other uses

 Many IMAX films have been remastered into HDTV format (cropped to fit into HDTV's 16:9 aspect ratio) for the MOJO HD, HDNet and HD Theatre networks and release on DVD and Blu-ray Disc.
 In July 2005, the BFI IMAX Cinema in London became the first to host live music concerts, using a digital non-IMAX projector.
 The Science Museum London and BFI IMAX Cinema have also hosted computer game tournaments using digital projectors.
-Several amusement park attractions have integrated IMAX film segments, including Back to the Future: The Ride formerly at Universal Studios in Florida and California, Horizons formerly at Epcot and Soarin' Around the World at Disney California Adventure Park and Epcot.
+Several amusement park attractions have integrated IMAX film segments, including Back to the Future: The Ride formerly at Universal Studios in Florida and California, Horizons formerly at Epcot and Soarin’ Over California at Disney California Adventure and Epcot.